 Below are step-by-step instructions on how to make sweet and sour chicken:

-- Make the sauce: In a small bowl, combine the sauce ingredients as listed above and dissolve the sugar.
+- Make the sauce: In a small bowl, combine the sauce ingredients as listed above and stir until the sugar is fully dissolved.
 Set aside.

-- Season and coat diced chicken: Dice chicken thighs into 1.5-inch pieces and transfer to a large mixing bowl.
-Season with salt and garlic powder.
-Then add cornstarch and toss to evenly coat, ensuring no bald spots.
+- Prepare the chicken: Dice the chicken thighs into 1.5-inch pieces and place in a large bowl.
+Season with salt and garlic powder, then add cornstarch and toss until evenly coated with no dry spots.

-- Fry the chicken: Heat vegetable oil in a large pan on medium-high heat.
-Fry chicken in batches until cooked, golden and crispy on both sides, or about 3-4 minutes per side.
+- Fry the chicken: Heat vegetable oil in a large pan over medium-high heat.
+Fry in small batches until golden, crispy, and cooked through, about 3-4 minutes per side.

-- Drain the chicken: Transfer fried chicken to a wire rack or paper-towel-lined plate to remove excess oil or it can get soggy.
+- Drain the chicken: Transfer to a wire rack or paper towel-lined plate to drain excess oil and prevent sogginess.

-- Sauté vegetables and thicken sauce: Reserve 1 teaspoon (5 ml) of the residual oil in the pan and discard the rest.
-Reduce to medium heat and sauté onions, red bell pepper and pineapple for 30-45 seconds.
-Add the sauce and simmer until it's thickened, about 30-45 seconds.
+- Sauté vegetables and thicken sauce: Reserve 1 teaspoon (5 ml) of oil in the pan and discard the rest.
+Reduce heat to medium and sauté onion, red bell pepper, and pineapple for 30-45 seconds.
+Add the sauce and simmer until thickened, about 30-45 seconds.

-- Toss chicken in sauce and garnish: Add the fried chicken and toss to evenly coat in the sauce.
-Remove from heat.
-Garnish with green onions and sesame seeds.
-Enjoy!
+- Finish: Add the fried chicken and toss to coat evenly.
+Remove from heat, garnish with green onions and sesame seeds, and serve.

 Expert Tips